rashid1844/AV-rounabout-intent-prediction/README.md

 | Ada Boost     | 98.9%    | 0.18  | 1.24         |

 ## Simulator:
 To test the accuracy of the model, we tested it on CARLA simulator.
 One thing to point is that the data was recorded in Australia with right-hand-side roads.
 To make the model work for left-hand-side, I multiplied the polynomial coefficient of the trajectory with negative one, which should inverse the trajectory.
 A video from the simulator is included.
+To run the simulator code, odwnload CARLA from [carla.org](https://carla.org/), and add the file from CARLA folder to it's correct directory.

 [simulation video](CARLA/intersection_prediction.mp4)